-ACB statistics reveal that the Oxford of the East has seen 216 corruption-related arrests against Mumbai’s 90; officials say the figures don’t tell the whole story as babus have not become less corrupt in the state capital, just more careful
+ACB statistics reveal that the Oxford of the East has seen 216 corruption-related arrests against Mumbai’s 90; officials however say that the figures don’t tell the whole story

 If official corruption statistics are to be believed, Mumbai finally has some reason to cheer.
 From being among the top three most corrupt cities in the state last year, it has gone down plenty of notches to sit pretty at the 8th position based on the number of arrests in each city.

 Government officials in Pune, the state’s educational capital also known as the Oxford of the East however, have added an unwanted feather in the city’s cap by catapulting it to the pole position in the state’s list of corrupt cities, as per statistics released for 2014 on the Anti-Corruption Bureau’s website.